 Cocaine Addiction Treatment

 For those struggling with cocaine addiction, caught in the endless cycle of using and relapsing, GateHouse treatment centers offer a way out.
 You can stop using cocaine, and find a new way of life.
 Recovery from cocaine addiction is possible, and GateHouse is ready to stand by your side.
 For adults who are prepared to overcome their cocaine addiction, we offer a personal approach to cocaine addiction treatment that is based on proved addiction treatment methodologies and your unique experiences.
-We provide real recovery for real people by promoting personal responsibility, accountability, and giving you the tools needed to build a strong recovery.
+We provide participate in recovery by promoting personal responsibility, accountability, and giving you the tools needed to build a strong recovery.
 We are personally invested in every one of our clients’ recovery processes, and putting people first has always been the bedrock of our treatment philosophy.
 End the insanity of doing the same thing over and over, reach out today, and find out how GateHouse can help you live a life worth living.

 How Can I Tell If I Need Cocaine Addiction Treatment?

 Cocaine rehab is necessary for anyone finding themselves suffering from the consequences of using cocaine but unable to stop using.
 This is common for those with the disease of addiction.
 There is no medical use for cocaine and is classified as a Schedule II controlled substances, with highly addictive capabilities.
 They are bought illegally on the streets and can come with severe legal consequences, such as prison time for up to 20 years.
 Cocaine can be snorted, injected or smoked.
 It looks like a ground; white, crystal powder often sold in little zip-lock bags.

 For years before, people have chewed leaves from the coca plant to feel the effects of high energy.
 In the 1800’s a college student was experimenting with the coca leaves and created a substance which has today turned into cocaine.